DenisSerbin/AWS-ML-Engineer-Course-Project3/README.md

 # Image Classification using AWS SageMaker

-AWS Sagemaker is used to train a pretrained model (resnet50) that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
+In this project AWS Sagemaker is used to load a pretrained model (Resnet50) for general purpose image classification, augment it with several extra layers, train the augmented model, and then perform classification of more specific images (images of dogs to recognize their breeds).
+All that is done using the Sagemaker debugger, profiler, hyperparameter tuning, and other good ML engineering practices.
 The provided dog breed classication data set is used for training and testing.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio: Done.